-We have an obligation to preserve records which contain information about concerns/allegations of sexual abuse for the term of the Independent Inquiry into Child Sexual Abuse (IICSA).
-All other records will be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the concern/allegation if that is longer.
+We have an obligation to preserve records which contain information about concerns or allegations of sexual abuse.
+Such records will be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the concern or allegation report if that is longer.

 Details of allegations following investigation that are found to have been malicious or false will be removed from personnel records unless the individual gives their consent for retention of the information.
-For all other allegations, the following information will be kept on the file of the person accused:
+For all other allegations i.e. substantiated, unfounded and unsubstantiated, the following information will be kept on the file of the person accused:

-- a clear and comprehensive summary of the allegation; - details of how the allegation was followed up and resolved; - a note of any action taken, and decisions reached, and the outcome as categorised above; - a copy provided to the person concerned, where agreed by Children's Social Care or the Police; and, - a declaration on whether the information will be referred to in any future reference.
+- a clear and comprehensive summary of the allegation; - details of how the allegation was followed up and resolved; - a note of any action taken, and decisions reached, and the outcome i.e. substantiated, unfounded or unsubstantiated; - a copy provided to the person concerned, where agreed by the LA Children's Social Care or the Police; and, - a declaration on whether the information will be referred to in any future reference.

-For more detailed guidance on how to respond to allegations against staff, supply staff, volunteers or contractors, please refer to the Cumbria SCP guidance - Whistleblowing and Section 12 below.
+For more detailed guidance on how to respond to allegations against staff, supply staff, volunteers, contractors, or other external providers using the school premises for the purposes of running activities for children, please refer to the Cumbria SCP guidance - Whistleblowing, Section 12 below and Part four of Keeping Children Safe in Education.